distributed-ledger-technology/web3/README.md

 # Web3

 Thanks to [ntrotner](https://github.com/ntrotner) and thanks to the hints we have received in the context of [this issue](https://github.com/ChainSafe/web3.js/issues/3700), Deno is [ready for web3](https://ethereum.stackexchange.com/questions/112900/what-is-the-best-way-to-connect-to-the-ethereum-blockchain-from-a-deno-applicati) with this module.

+With this module you can connect your TypeScript in Deno program with the Ethereum Blockchain.

 ## Usage Example